 When I arrived on campus, though, this changed.
 Alongside a whole range of personal revolutions following my discovery that I knew absolutely nothing about anything, came a doubt in the way I’d been using my site.
-What I had thought a ‘blog’ was suddenly felt extremely outdated as I met others in on the hobby in such a vastly different way.
-The first few ‘bloggers’ I met at uni showed me feeds with jaw-dropping photography, flawless selfies, and highly refined themes, whilst I was still all-over-the-place and throwing whatever I felt like sharing at the screen like verbal paintball.
-Most remarkably, none of them seemed to express any deep – or, at least, unsavoury – thoughts or emotions, whilst I was baring all soul.
+What I had thought a ‘blog’ was suddenly felt extremely outdated as I met others in on the hobby in such a different way.
+The first few ‘bloggers’ I met at uni showed me feeds with jaw-dropping photography, flawless selfies, and highly refined themes.
+None of them seemed to express any deep or unsavoury thoughts or emotions, whilst I was baring all soul.
 Comparing these examples to my own blog made me feel like the drunk aunt at a respectable family wedding confessing to having slept with the groom, announcing bizarre political beliefs, and falling, gracelessly, into the water fountain.

 Blogging was, in part, already evolving rapidly, by this time.
 So, it’s hard to judge what was my fresh perspective and what was just the scene changing before I’d had time to adapt.
 Also, of course, by university a lot of people stop considering what you do in your spare time a cute side project and everything instead becomes a line on your CV or a potential stepping stone to a serious career.
 Suddenly, there was this added pressure: my blog had to be good, and it had to be good by standards I didn’t really understand.